-- Washdyke Lagoon supports at least 65 bird species, making it a prime location for birdwatching enthusiasts.
+- Washdyke Lagoon supports over 65 bird species, establishing it as a top destination for birdwatching near Timaru.

-- It serves as a vital habitat for migratory birds like godwits and sandpipers.
+- It provides a critical habitat for migratory birds such as bar-tailed godwits and sandpipers, drawing global attention.

-- Seasonal variations enhance birdwatching opportunities with diverse sightings throughout the year.
+- Seasonal changes create diverse birdwatching opportunities, with varying species sightings throughout the year.

-- Community conservation efforts are crucial in maintaining the lagoon's ecological health for future bird populations.
+- Community conservation initiatives play a vital role in safeguarding the lagoon’s ecological balance for future generations.

 Location and Geography